 Whether we live, work or play in Singapore, we increasingly need and want better access to foreign currencies.

-This is because we are increasingly going online to buy clothes, digital services or even furniture, and when we do, there’s a good chance we transact in foreign currencies.
+Whether we live, work or play in Singapore, we increasingly need and want better access to foreign currencies.
+Even during the travel lockdowns, we have increasingly gone online to buy clothes, digital services or even furniture, and when we do, there’s a good chance we transact in foreign currencies.

 Singapore is also a regional and global financial hub, attracting investments and regional headquarters.
 This means many foreigners come into Singapore for work and may want to explore the region or need to regularly send money overseas.
 This also opens many avenues for foreign investments for those living in Singapore.